equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 #### Ruby

-More you will learn deeper concepts of object oriented programming (SOLID principles, object composition, object oriented decomposition and design, simple design, TDD, etc..) you will discover how well Ruby works with these concepts.
+More you will learn deeper concepts of object oriented programming (SOLID principles, object composition, DCI, object oriented decomposition and design, simple design, bounded contexts, DDD, BDD, TDD, etc..) you will discover how well Ruby works with these concepts.

 My opinion is that Ruby is the best language to express